jerry-ye-xu/jerry-ye-xu.github.io/_posts/2019-8-31-simplex-algorithm-part-two.md

 where $i \in B$ and $d_{i} < 0$.

-Note: There are 3 cases of $x_{i}$ remember? $x_{i}$ is a basic variable and is either non-zero (non-degenerate) or zero (degenerate), , not a basic variable and thus is set to zero or is negative when we solve the constraint and thus gives a feasible solution instead of a basic feasible solution.
+Note: There are 3 cases of $x_{i}$ remember? $x_{i}$ is a basic variable and is either non-zero (non-degenerate) or zero (degenerate), or not a basic variable and thus is set to zero or is negative when we solve the constraint and thus gives a feasible solution instead of a basic feasible solution.

 Note2: There are also 3 cases for $d_{i}$.
 Either $d_{i}$ does not belong to the basis, or it does, or it does not belong and is the $j^{\textit{th}}$ direction.